amandaghassaei/gpu-io/docs/GLSL1_Support.md

 ## Unsupported Operators

-Until I'm able to handle operator overloads through a JavaScript preprocessor, the following assignment operators are NOT currently supported in GLSL1.
+The following assignment operators are NOT currently supported in GLSL1.
 See [Operators](#operators) for info about how to get around this using operator polyfill functions.

 - `%=`
 - `<<=`